-Following my daughter’s lead we ended up on the road, instead of having to climb back up the icy steps in the pic below.
+Following my daughter’s lead, we ended up on the road, instead of having to climb back up the icy steps in the pic below.
 In the end, it was a win.
 We walked a short distance and re-entered the park.
 On to the second set of steps.

-Second Set of Steps: There are many additional step to this set.
+Second Set of Steps: There are many additional steps to this set.
 They are steeper and just as icy.
 I didn’t come all this way for just getting tree limb covered pics.
 We are going down.

 Up Close and Personal: The sound of the running water that flows from the rocks is magical.
 The running and seeping water is what forms the ice curtains.
-If I had a long standing recording of the flowing water, it would put me to sleep at night.
+If I had a long-standing recording of the flowing water, it would put me to sleep at night.